MOstrowka/WorkoutTracker/readme.md

 ### Additional Information

 For more information about cURL commands and options, you can refer to the official [cURL documentation](https://curl.se/docs/manpage.html).

+**Note:** To make using the Bearer token easier, you can save it in a variable in your terminal (for example, in Windows, you can use `set TOKEN=your_token_value`) and then reference it in your cURL commands as `%TOKEN%`.

 The idea for this workout tracker application is inspired by [Roadmap.sh](https://roadmap.sh/projects/fitness-workout-tracker).